csc-training/mpi-introduction/parallel-pi/README.md

 5. Make a version where rank 0 receives the partial sums with `MPI_ANY_SOURCE`.
 When running multiple times with the same number of processes, do you get always **exactly** the same result?
   If not, can you explain why?

+6. (Bonus) Make a version that works with arbitrary number of processes.
+Now, if $N$ cannot be divided evenly by `ntasks`, some processes calculate more terms than others.